urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 Moreover, the sha256 hash generates a 256-bit hash which translates to 2^256 possibilities.
-One thing to note is that [vg] uses UUIDs and they work for human genome so I believe [graphite] can get away with sha256 hashes for more complex genomes.
+One thing to note is that [vg] uses UUIDs and they work for human genome so I believe [graphite], the tool that I'm writing to implement this, can get away with sha256 hashes for more complex genomes.

 ## Variation
 A `structure` of: